cloud-66-internal/help.cloud66.com/_includes/_inlines/Databases/common/backup-verifiers/backup-verifiers_important.md

-{%include _inlines/Databases/common/backup-verifiers/code_backup-verifiers_important-sult.md %}
+{%include _inlines/Databases/common/backup-verifiers/code_backup-verifiers_important-sult.md  product = include.product %}

 ### PostgreSQL

 Similarly, this query also counts the number of records in the users table, and returns a boolean of true if that number is not zero.

-{%include _inlines/Databases/common/backup-verifiers/code_backup-verifiers_important-lectcount.md %}
+{%include _inlines/Databases/common/backup-verifiers/code_backup-verifiers_important-lectcount.md  product = include.product %}

 The result of this query may be the following, indicating that your users table holds data.

-{%include _inlines/Databases/common/backup-verifiers/code_backup-verifiers_important-sultB.md %}
+{%include _inlines/Databases/common/backup-verifiers/code_backup-verifiers_important-sultB.md  product = include.product %}